True Ease in Writing comes from Art, not Chance,

 -Alexander Pope, An Essay on Criticism

 The instruction in these courses follows the time-honored method of learning through imitation; students read selections from great works of the past—by authors ranging from Marcus Tullius Cicero through Dickens to Chesterton and Walker Percy—and craft their own writing in emulation of the classics.
-Paradoxically, students produce more creative and original works through imitation than they would by themselves.
+Paradoxically, students produce more creative and individual work by beginning with imitation than they would starting from scratch.
 That is why Shakespeare, St. Thomas More, Erasmus, Milton, and other widely venerated authors honed their talents through imitation before proceeding to original work.